SMSpp-Project/MILPSolver/test_dynamic/README.md

-# /MILPSolver/test/PolyhedralFunction
+# /MILPSolver/test_dynamic

-A tester which provides very comprehensive tests for `PolyhedralFunction` and some tests for any `CDASolver`  able to handle Linear Programs (such as `MILPSolver` and its derived classes `CPXMILPSolver` , `SCIPMILPSolver` and `GRBMILPSolver`), as well as for some of the mechanics of the "core" SMS++ library.
+A tester which provides very comprehensive tests for any `CDASolver` able to handle Linear Programs (such as `MILPSolver` and its derived classes `CPXMILPSolver` , `SCIPMILPSolver` and `GRBMILPSolver`), as well as for some of the mechanics of the "core" SMS++ library.

-This executable, given the input parameter n, constructs a "random" `PolyhedralFunction` and represent it as a Linear Program in two different `AbstractBlock` (LPBlock1 and LPBlock2) having n `ColVariable`, a "linear objective" (`FRealObjective` with a `LinearFunction` inside) and "linear constraints" (`FRowConstraint` with a `LinearFunction` inside).
-The built ColVariable can have simple bound constraints imposed on them if the macro `HAVE_CONSTRAINTS` is properly set.
+This executable, given the input parameter n, constructs a "random" Linear Program with n `ColVariable`, a "linear objective" (`FRealObjective` with a `LinearFunction` inside) and "linear constraints" (`FRowConstraint` with a `LinearFunction` inside) and represent it in an `AbstractBlock` (LPBlock).
+Moreover, the built ColVariable can have simple bound constraints imposed on them, which are implemented as ranged constraints if both rhs and lhs are finite.

-Two appropriate `CDASolver` are respectively attached to LPBlock1 and LPBlock2, which can be any `Solver` capable of handling Linear Programs (say, some derived class of `MILPSolver` such as `CPXMILPSolver` , `SCIPMILPSolver` or `GRBMILPSolver`).
+Two appropriate `CDASolver` are attached to the LPBlock, which can be any `Solver` capable of handling Linear Programs (say, some derived class of `MILPSolver` such as `CPXMILPSolver` , `SCIPMILPSolver` or `GRBMILPSolver`).

-After all this is done, the two LPBlocks are solved with the registered `Solver` and the results (termination status and objective value, if applicable) are compared.
+After all this is done, the LPBlock is solved with registered `Solvers` and the results (termination status and objective value, if applicable) are compared.

-The `PolyhedralFunction` and the LP are then repeatedly randomly modified "in the same way", and re-solved several times; each time the results of the two `Solver` are compared.
+The LP is then repeatedly randomly modified, and re-solved several times; each time the results of the two `Solver` are compared.

 The usage of the executable is the following:

-       ./PolyhedralFunction_test seed [wchg nvar dens #rounds #chng %chng]
+       ./DynamicLP_test seed [wchg nvar dens #rounds #chng %chng]
-       wchg: what to change, coded bit-wise [127]
+       wchg: what to change, coded bit-wise [255]
              0 = add rows, 1 = delete rows
              2 = modify rows, 3 = modify constants
              4 = change global lower/upper bound
+             5 = add variables, 6 = delete variables
+             7 = change variables bounds
        nvar: number of variables [10]
        dens: rows / variables [4]
        #rounds: how many iterations [40]